-Indonesia AirAsia (not to be confused with AirAsia) is a low cost airline based in Tangerang Indonesia.
+Indonesia AirAsia (not to be confused with AirAsia) is a low-cost airline based in Tangerang Indonesia.

-Within the AirAsia family includes subsidary airlines:
+Within the AirAsia family includes subsidiary airlines:

 Australia (Darwin; Perth)